thatreligionmajor/Quantum-Eats/README.md

 ## Features
 ### Frontend Features:
-<p>Interactive Menu: Explore a curated menu of molecular gastronomy dishes, each with detailed descriptions and images.</p>
+<p><b>Interactive Menu:</b> Explore a curated menu of molecular gastronomy dishes, each with detailed descriptions and images.</p>

-<p>Order Placement: Easily navigate through the menu to select and place orders for your desired dishes.</p>
+<p><b>Order Placement:</b> Easily navigate through the menu to select and place orders for your desired dishes.</p>

-<p>Dynamic Navigation: Seamless navigation between different food items, categories, and sections of the website.</p>
+<p>D<b></b>ynamic Navigation: Seamless navigation between different food items, categories, and sections of the website.</p>

 ### Backend Features:
-<p>Admin Management: Add and delete admin users to manage website operations securely.</p>
+<p><b>Admin Management:</b> Add and delete admin users to manage website operations securely.</p>

-<p>Order Management: View, manage, and track orders placed by customers in real time.
+<p><b>Order Management:</b> View, manage, and track orders placed by customers in real time.
 Update order statuses to keep customers informed about their order progress.</p>

-<p>Menu Management: Add, update, and delete menu items with ease, allowing for flexibility in showcasing culinary creations.
+<p><b>Menu Management:</b> Add, update, and delete menu items with ease, allowing for flexibility in showcasing culinary creations.
 Organize menu items into categories for better navigation and presentation.</p>

-<p>Authentication: Secure login system for admin users to access backend functionalities and perform administrative tasks.</p>
+<p><b>Authentication:</b> Secure login system for admin users to access backend functionalities and perform administrative tasks.</p>

-<p>Additional Features:
+### Additional Features:
-Data Persistence: Utilize databases to store and retrieve information about menu items, orders, and admin users for seamless data management.</p>
+<p><b>Data Persistence:</b> Utilize databases to store and retrieve information about menu items, orders, and admin users for seamless data management.</p>

-<p>User-Friendly Interface: Intuitive and responsive user interface design for both frontend and backend, ensuring a pleasant browsing and administrative experience.</p>
+<p><b>User-Friendly Interface:</b> Intuitive and responsive user interface design for both frontend and backend, ensuring a pleasant browsing and administrative experience.</p>

-<p>Customization Options: Tailor the website's appearance and functionality according to your restaurant's branding and requirements.</p>
+<p><b>Customization Options:</b> Tailor the website's appearance and functionality according to your restaurant's branding and requirements.</p>

-<p>Security Measures: Implement security measures to protect sensitive information and prevent unauthorized access to administrative features.</p>
+<p><b>Security Measures:</b> Implement security measures to protect sensitive information and prevent unauthorized access to administrative features.</p>

-<p>Scalability: Designed with scalability in mind, allowing for future enhancements and expansions as your restaurant grows.</p>
+<p><b>Scalability:</b> Designed with scalability in mind, allowing for future enhancements and expansions as your restaurant grows.</p>

 # Screenshots